midnightxyzw/bdo-nsfw/PAZ/README.md

 # 0.3.1 Release Notes (TBD: do not merge)

-- Added new mod for Guardian's Kharoxia costume
+- New mod for Guardian's Kharoxia outfit
 - Removed patch to all "underup" files.
 BDO has them removed from the game already.
+- Updated pactool to v1.4.4
+- Updated 3d converter to 11.102
+-

 # 0.3.0 Release Nodes (12/28/2024)